 Understanding your soil is the first step to growing healthy vegetables, fruit trees, and flowers.
-Some plants grow well in acidic soils, others in alkaline, and yet some prefer a neutral pH level.
+Some plants grow well in acidic soils, others in alkaline soils, and yet some prefer a neutral pH level.

-This article will be highlighting a list of plants that like acidic soil.
+This article highlights a list of plants that like acidic soil.

 - Radishes.
-Radishes grow best in light, sandy loams.
-A quick-going root crop, they thrive in slightly acidic to neutral soil with pH 6.0 -7.0.
+Radishes grow best in light, sandy loam.
+A quick-going root crop, they thrive in slightly acidic to neutral soil with a pH of 6.0 to 7.0.

 - Sweet potatoes.
-Unlike radishes, these crops have a long growing time but are a valuable source of vitamin A. Soils with a pH of 5.6 to 6.5 should suit them.
+Unlike radishes, these crops require a long, warm growing season.
+Soils with a pH of 5.6 to 6.6 should suit them.

 - Parsley.
-A popular fast-growing herb, parsley enjoys soil in the range of 6.0 to 7.0 pH.
-Additionally, you can grow it easily from seed in well-draining, nutrient-rich soil.
+Parsley, a popular fast-growing herb, enjoys soil in the range of 6.0 to 7.0 pH.
+Additionally, you can grow parsley easily from seed in well-drained, nutrient-rich soil.

 - Carrots.
-Another popular and versatile root vegetable, carrots need a light, well-drained, and slightly acidic to neutral soil.
+Another popular and versatile root vegetable, carrots need light, well-drained, neutral to slightly acidic soil.

 - Squash.
 Summer varieties take up to 60 days to mature.
-However, winter squash needs longer mild growing conditions.
-Overall, squash prefers a pH of 6.0 to 6.8.
+However, winter squash needs longer, milder growing conditions.
+Overall, squash prefers a soil pH of 5.5 to 6.8.